From the river's edge, a fine view of the Pont du Gard, France

 Seeing this magnificent structure reminds me of the opening chapter in Pompeii, the fabulous work of faction by Robert Harris.
 If you haven't read it then perhaps give it a try.

-It's all part of the ancient Roman art of moving water, with water you had power.
+It's all part of the ancient Roman art of moving water; with water, you had power.
 If you like, the oil of its day.

-Truly impressive, and a wonder it has stood all this time.
+It is truly impressive and a wonder it has stood all this time.

-If you'd like to know more about the site, and the events planned don't forget to check out the official Pont du Gard site.
+If you'd like to know more about the site and the events planned, don't forget to check out the official Pont du Gard site.

 Booking.com